RaymonddC/mitu/README.md

 ## 🎯 Overview

-The **MNEE Autonomous Payroll Agent** is a production-ready MVP that automates employee salary payments using **100% MNEE-native technology**.
-No ICP, no external stablecoins—just pure MNEE.
+The **MNEE Autonomous Payroll Agent** is a production-ready MVP that automates employee salary payments using **Ethereum blockchain** and the **MNEE ERC-20 stablecoin**.

 ### What it does:

-1. **Employers** register and add employees with wallet addresses and salary amounts
+1. **Employers** register with MetaMask and add employees with Ethereum addresses and salary amounts
 2. **Autonomous Agent** runs daily, checking if it's payday for any employer
-3. **Flow Contract** executes transfers with built-in safety checks (balance validation, budget caps)
+3. **Smart Contracts** execute MNEE token transfers with built-in safety checks
 4. **AI Guard** prevents errors (insufficient funds, invalid wallets, suspicious changes)
-5. **Full Audit Trail** stores events on-chain + database for transparency
+5. **Full Audit Trail** stores transaction history on-chain + database for transparency

 ### Why it matters:

 - **Eliminates manual payroll** → Set it and forget it
-- **100% transparent** → Every transaction on-chain
+- **100% transparent** → Every transaction on Ethereum blockchain
 - **Secure by design** → AI-powered checks before every payment
-- **MNEE-native** → Leverages MNEE's unique autonomous execution capabilities
+- **Multi-employer platform** → Virtual balance system supports multiple companies

 ---